 The three major bubonic plague pandemics are among the greatest natural disasters of all time.

-In 541CE, the plague arrived in Constantinople, the capital of the Holy Roman Empire and the largest city in the world.
+In 541CE the plague arrived in Constantinople, the capital of the Byzantine Empire and the largest city in the world.

 Evidence points to Y pestis having been carried north from Sudan on the Nile River aboard grain ships, and then across the Mediterranean sea.